redbadger/awesome-badger/chriswhealy/Introduction to WebAssembly Text/10/README.md

 ### Basic Principles of Memory Allocation

 Given that the WebAssembly specification is currently in a state of development and expansion, the following restrictions are expected to change.
-However, at the time of writing (Nov 2021), the following principles and constraints apply:
+However, at the time of writing (Dec 2021), the following principles and constraints apply:

 1. WebAssembly memory is a linear block of undifferentiated bytes[^2]
 1. WebAssembly memory can only be allocated in units known as "pages"